 Washington DC by Instagram

 And let’s get the bad over with right away.
-Bad photo, yes, but appropriate to illustrate a bad reality.
-My colleagues and I had a somewhat inauspicious beginning to our DC enterprise: queuing for passport control at Dulles International Airport took two hours.
+Bad photo, yes, but, I think, appropriate to illustrate a bad reality: queuing for passport control at Dulles International Airport took two hours.
 Two hours!
 Can’t remember the last time I’ve experienced this kind of inefficiency anywhere.
 Next time, I’ll arrive by train.

 I did manage to visit a few of the museums at the Smithsonian last time I was here and still remember the fab Air and Space Museum.
 This time, I decided to stop by two non-Smithsonian – and very quirky – museums.
 How can one not be curious about an International Spy Museum?
 And a Museum of Crime and Punishment?
 Though, ‘stop by’ is hardly the right term.
 Both were so intriguing (and interactive), I spent 2 – 3 hours in each.
 If you’ve got kids with you in DC, the Spy Museum in particular will be a highlight.